storyfeet/dugi_bialan/content/works/magic_a3_egg_bag.md

 {{export title="Egg Bag"}}
 {{@md}}{{@exec_stdin "zig/convert" @ }}

+o min mon buna
 # Ladies and Gentlemen,

-o zan buna muli
+mi wei luga ei esegi zi, ei bugi lena
 # Here I have an Egg, and Bag

-mi wei luga ei esegi zi, ei bugi
+esegi, bugi, bugi, esegi
 # Egg, Bag , Bag, Egg

-esegi zi, bugi, bugi, esegi zi
+mi da ensa bugi ei esegi zi. vin gin va gin mi
 # I'm going to place the Egg inside the bag, are you with me?

-mi da ensa bugi ei esegi zi. vin gin va gin mi

-# Now you need to watch carefully, because at any moment I could do something tricky

-don la, o lugin buna. vin wei zon ei zan bi lebuni oimi, lon don mugi, wei gein eniasa.
+don la, o lugin buna. dan i vin wei zon ei i zan oimi, lon don mugi, wei gein eniasa.
+# Now you need to watch carefully, because you know that magicians, at any moment could do something tricky

+(wei ensa ei egesi lon bugi, deso wei lugin egin man, ei mugi lon gan-oiga belesa luga.)
+# (puts egg into bag, but appears to put something under the arm)

+mi wei giawin ei luga mi lon zugi bugi. o lugin. esegi zi li wega.
 # Now I just wave my hand over the bag, and look, the egg has gone.

-mi wei giawin ei luga mi lon zugi bugi. o lugin. esegi zi li wega.
+vin wei va-wei belin lugin lon ensa bugi, wei velo ensa, wei zon ei i esegi zi veli li veli wega.

-# Would you like to check inside the bag, and see that it has indeed vanished.
+# Would you like to check inside the bag, feel inside, and see that the egg has indeed vanished.

-vin wei va-wei belin lugin lon ensa bugi, wei belin velo lon ensa bugi, da wei zon ei i esegi zi veli li veli wega.
+buna buna
 # Good good.

-buna buna
+va-zan wei luga ei zon leli bi i esegi wei gein lon man vemi
 # And noboday has any idea where the egg could possibly be??

-va-zan wei luga ei zon leli bi i esegi wei gein lon man vemi
+-- lon gan-oiga belesa luga vin
 # -- Under your arm

--- lon gan-oiga belesa luga vin
+-- va-lon, va-lon gan-oiga belesa luga mi
 # No it's not under my arm

--- va-lon, va-lon gan-oiga belesa luga mi
+-- va-li , lon gan-oiga belesa endai
 # -- No the other arm

--- va-li , lon gan-oiga belesa endai
+va-lon belesa dis egin.
 # It's not under that arm either.

-va-lon belesa dis egin.
+-- va-li. o gan-zewi ei di belesa
 # -- No put both your arms up.

--- va-li. o gan-zewi ei di belesa
+buna, egin dis.
 # OK like this

+-- va-li. di belesa wei gan-zewi, egin dis.
+# -- no both of your arm up like this.

 buna, egin dis.

-# -- no both of your arm up like this.

--- va-li. di belesa wei gan-zewi, egin dis.

 # OK, Like this.

-buna, egin dis.
+ba, va-lon man dis, deso la mi li va-li o dugi da vin ei lon vemi.
 # Ah see it's not there, shall I tell you where it is.

-ba, va-lon man dis, deso la mi li va-li o dugi da vin ei lon vemi.
+lon moini gudei vin.
 # Behind your ear.

-lon moini gudei vin.
+-- va li luga
+# -- It's not there

+o lugin egon egin egon veli.
 # see solid as a rock, do you want to touch it.

-o lugin egon egin egon veli.
+ba, deso la mi zon ei i mi lon dei-oiban wei buli ei dis, esegi zi wei guma vis, li va-gein lugin.
 # ah, but I know no matter how many times I do this, I've noticed that the egg always comes back invisible

-ba, deso la mi zon ei i mi lon dei-oiban wei buli ei dis, esegi zi wei guma vis, li va-gein lugin.
+deso la, va-gein egi, dan dis. mi va-wei deso wega ei esegi da ensa bugi la, wei guma gein lugin, vis.
 # But it's ok because all I have to do is throw it back into the bag and it becomes visble again.

-deso la va-gein egi, dan dis. mi va-wei deso wega zewi ei esegi da ensa bigu la is-zi wei guma gein lugin.
+dei bianei
 # Thank you very much

-dei bianei